skydiablo/AsyncEventDispatcherBundle/README.md

         }
     }

-C) Configure
+C) Configuring the Bundle
 ----------------------
-For queueing the events, there is currently only one implemented: AWS SQS! if you need another solution (like DB or so on, make an PR!)
+There's currently only one event queue implemented: Amazon AWS SQS.
+If you need another one, feel free to implement it and make a pull request.

     async_event_dispatcher:
         queue:
             awssqs:
                 queue_url: http://...AWS...QUEUE...URL
-                long_polling_timeout: 10 # some seconds...
+                long_polling_timeout: 10 # some time in seconds...
                 sqs_client: aws_sqs_client_service_name

 D) Usage
 ----------------------

 * Just create your events and listener like documented [here](http://symfony.com/doc/current/event_dispatcher.html)
-* tag your listener instead of `kernel.event_listener` just like this: `kernel.event_listener.async`
+* Instead of tagging your listener like this: `kernel.event_listener`, just add the '.async' suffix: `kernel.event_listener.async`
-  * same way for subscriber: `kernel.event_subscriber.async`
+  * The same applies to subscriber tagging: `kernel.event_subscriber.async`
-* publish your event serializer
+* Publish your event serializer
-  * for simple and static events, just use the `GenericEventSerializer`. define your serializer for events like this way:
+  * For simple and static events, just use the `GenericEventSerializer`.
+Define your serializer for events like this:

             services:
                 your_custom_serializer: